 Q fever is diagnosed by serological testing i.e. testing for antibodies against Coxiella antigens.

-The most sensitive test for diagnosing a Q fever infection is the molecular biological analysis (PCR) of afterbirth products, dead lambs/calves or vaginal swabs which detects genetic material (DNA) of the pathogen.
-Using the PCR assay the shedding of Coxiella burnetii at the present time can be detected.
+The most sensitive test for diagnosing Q fever is the molecular biological analysis (PCR) of afterbirth products, dead lambs/calves or vaginal swabs which detects the genetic material (DNA) of the pathogen.
+Using the PCR assay it is possible to detect the momentary excretion of Coxiella burnetii.
 A serological testing for antibodies against Coxiella antigens does not reliably detect an acute infection, however, it reflects a recent infection.

 Is Q fever a reportable disease?

 Q fever in humans is a reportable disease under the German Infection Protection Act (Infektionsschutzgesetz (IfSG)).
 According to § 7 Section 1 IfSG direct or indirect detection of Coxiella burnetii indicating an acute infection is reported by name to the local health authorities.

 Q fever or the detection of C. burnetii in ruminants is a reportable disease under the German Regulation on Notifiable Animal Diseases (Verordnung über meldepflichtige Tierkrankheiten (TKrMeldpflV)).
 At the same time the heads of the veterinary research offices (Veterinäruntersuchungsämter), the local veterinary health authorities (Tiergesundheitsämter) or other public or private veterinary medicine research facilities as well as veterinarians identifying reportable diseases when exercising their profession are obliged to immediately report the occurrence of the disease or the pathogen to the authority responsible under federal state law stating the date of detection, the animal species concerned, the animal stock concerned, the district and the district town.